psi4/psi4/doc/sphinxman/source/optionshandling.rst

 *has_changed* DOES effectively mean, "Has option been changed by the user?".
 The way to do this is to isolate and nullify any changes to options made by the code, the difference between [a] and [c].
-C-side, there is no concern since options are read but essentially never written-to within the modules.
+C-side, there is no concern since options are essentially read-only within the modules.

 Py-side is another matter since the driver's role is to take terse instructions from the user and translate those into instructions to the